 where the kinetic operator $\Box$ is self-adjoint, $\Box^\dagger=\Box$.
 An (infinitesimal) symmetry of the off-shell conformal scalar field is defined as a linear differential operator $\textsc{T}$ such that the (finite) transformation $\mid\psi\,\rangle\mapsto\exp(\,i\textsc{T})\mid\psi\,\rangle$ preserves the quadratic action (\ref{quadract}).
 Equivalently, $\textsc{T}$ must be self-adjoint with respect to the sesquilinear form $\langle\,\,\mid\Box\mid\,\,\rangle\,$.
 More concretely,

 The symmetries of the off-shell conformal scalar field form a real Lie algebra endowed with $-i$ times the commutator as Lie bracket.
 A linear operator $\textsc{T}=\textsc{R}\circ\Box$ is a symmetry of the quadratic action (\ref{quadract}) if $\textsc{R}$ is self-adjoint.
 Moreover, the Lie subalgebra of such on-shell-trivial symmetries is an ideal in the real Lie algebra of symmetries of the off-shell conformal scalar field. \begin{corollary} Let $n\in\mathbb N$ be not smaller than three.

-The real Lie algebra of symmetries of the complex off-shell conformal scalar field on the Minkowski space-time ${\mathbb R}^{n-2,1}$ is isomorphic to the off-shell $AdS_n/CFT_{n-1}$ higher-spin algebra.
-The quotient of this algebra by the two-sided ideal of on-shell-trivial symmetries is isomorphic to the on-shell $AdS_n/CFT_{n-1}$ higher-spin algebra. \end{corollary} \proof{Any symmetry $\textsc{T}$ of the off-shell conformal scalar field is always a symmetry of the on-shell conformal scalar field with $\textsc{S}=\textsc{T}^\dagger$ in (\ref{symgen}).
+The quotient of the real Lie algebra of symmetries of the complex off-shell conformal scalar field on the Minkowski space-time ${\mathbb R}^{n-2,1}$ by the two-sided ideal of on-shell-trivial symmetries is isomorphic to the on-shell $AdS_n/CFT_{n-1}$ higher-spin algebra. \end{corollary} \proof{Any symmetry $\textsc{T}$ of the off-shell conformal scalar field is always a symmetry of the on-shell conformal scalar field with $\textsc{S}=\textsc{T}^\dagger$ in (\ref{symgen}).
 Thus one should look for the symmetries which are self-adjoint with respect to the sesquilinear form $\int d^{n-1}X\,\psi^*\,\Box\,\psi\,$.
 Following Lemma \ref{Dirac}, the ambient image of the ``integrand'' $\psi^*(X^\alpha)\,(\partial^\beta\partial_\beta)\,\psi(X^\alpha)$ is the representative $\Psi^*(X^A)\,(\partial^B\partial_B)\,\Psi(X^A)$ of homogeneity degree equal to $1-n\,$.
 Therefore, its integral over any paraboloid of Lemma \ref{Dirac} does not depend on the choice of such paraboloid.
 The conformal invariance is manifest in this construction.
 The corollary is proven by combining Corollary \ref{Wproducts} with the observation in \cite{Mik} that any real Weyl-ordered polynomial in the symmetries of the off-shell conformal scalar field is itself a symmetry.}